 MASC 474.
 Diversity in the Media.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisite: MASC 101 with a minimum grade of C. Enrollment restricted to mass communications majors and media studies minors.
+Prerequisite: MASC 101 with a minimum grade of C. Enrollment is restricted to mass communications majors and media studies minors.
 Examines historical and contemporary issues associated with the presence and portrayal of selected groups in/by the media in the United States.
 Examines groups based on race, ethnicity, national origin, gender, sexual orientation, disability, religion and other characteristics.
 Issues related to diversity and diversity awareness in advertising, journalism and public relations are also explored.

 MASC 475.
 Capital News Service.
 6 Hours.